-A strange and provocative fine-art tarot from collaborative duo Nicholas Kahn and Richard Selesnick, featuring a cast of carnivalesque characters.
+A strange and colourful fine-art tarot from collaborative duo Nicholas Kahn and Richard Selesnick, featuring a cast of carnivalesque characters.

 In the Carnival at the End of the World Tarot, the four alchemical elements of earth, air, fire and water feature heavily in their corresponding minor arcana suits, demonstrating “the impact of climate change amid sinking islands, arsenals of armaments, blazing forests, and melting icecaps.”
 This tarot deck builds on earlier Khan & Selesnick projects exploring climate change and environmental devastation.